Jasmijn888/TalkingClock_VT23fall/README.md

 ## Installation and Setup
  Before installation, make sure that:
  1. Python (3.10 or above) is installed on your device: https://www.python.org/downloads/
  2. All required dependencies are installed on your device.
-To ensure that, run the following in your terminal / command prompt:

- '''python
- pip install pillow pyttsx3 pytz playsound
- '''

 ## Usage